eau-de-la-seine/universal-serializer/README.md

 All implementation classes inherit from the `Serializer` interface, this interface has the following methods :

 * `serialize(X myObject) : Y` : For serializing your object to \[ binary | text | file \] data format
-* `unserialize(Y mySerializedData) : X` : For unserializing your serialized data to Java object
+* `deserialize(Y mySerializedData) : X` : For deserializing your serialized data to Java object
-* `transferTo(X myObject, OutputStream o) : void` : For serializing and sending your data to an output stream (over network)
+* `sendTo(X myObject, OutputStream out) : void` : For serializing and sending your data through output stream (useful over network)
+* `receiveFrom(InputStream in) : Y` : For deserializing object received through input stream (useful over network)